inspec/kitchen-inspec/README.md

 ### Use inspec plugins

-By default, the verified does not load Inspec plugins like additional inputs.
+By default, the verifier does not load Inspec plugins such as additional input plugins.
 You can activate loading the same plugins as on normal Inspec invocations:

 ```yaml
     verifier: